Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 9. Review the logs for warnings, errors, and exceptions:

-$ grep -w 'WARNING\|ERROR\|exception' /var/log/cassandra/*.log
+grep -w 'WARNING\|ERROR\|exception' /var/log/cassandra/*.log

 Warnings, errors, and exceptions are frequently found in the logs when starting an upgraded node.
 Some of these log entries are informational to help you execute specific upgrade-related steps.
 If you find unexpected warnings, errors, or exceptions, contact DataStax Support.

-You will configure non-standard log locations in dse-env.sh.
+Non-standard log locations are configured in dse-env.sh.

-10. Repeat the upgrade process on each node in the cluster following the recommended Upgrade order.
+10. Repeat the upgrade process on each node in the cluster following the recommended upgrade order.

-$ nodetool upgradesstables
+nodetool upgradesstables

-Use the --jobs option to set the number of SSTables that upgrade simultaneously.
+You can use the --jobs option to set the number of SSTables that upgrade simultaneously.
 The default setting is 2, which minimizes impact on the cluster.
 Set to 0 to use all available compaction threads.
-DataStax recommends running the upgradesstables command on one node at a time or, when using racks, one rack at a time.

 General post-upgrade steps